 Over the years we have welcome students from all over the world to the school.
-Our diploma courses are especially popular with international students.
-In the past few years we have had students from Europe, the Middle East, North and South America, Asia, and Australasia.
+Our workshops are especially popular with international students.
+In the past few years, we have had students from Europe, the Middle East, North and South America, Asia, and Australasia.
 It makes for a wonderful mix of cultures and languages in the kitchen while we bake!

 If you are travelling to the school from overseas, we can give you access to information on how to get here and where to stay, once you have booked your course.

 Is there a waiting list for the courses?

 This is so we can ensure there is time for each student to get some individual attention, and we can tailor the tuition to the interests of a small group.
 But it does mean that classes get booked up very quickly, and not everyone can get a place on the course they want.
 We do keep a waiting list for courses once they are fully booked but, to be honest, we find that students rarely drop out once they have booked.